 For continuing students for Winter, Spring & Summer:

 Log on to myBYU, access "My Financial Center" and at the top of the page select "My Accounts".
-Next select "Health Coverage" and then select "Request Waiver" for the term you want to waive.
+Next select "Health Coverage" and then select "Request Waiver".
 Click on "Update Waiver Request" and fill in your private insurance information and click on "Submit Waiver Request".
 The Health Plan Office will review your waiver request and send you a communication back through myBYU.
 Once your request is granted the charge will be removed from your financial account.
 This may take up to 2 business days.
 Throughout the academic year, the Student Health Plan Office contacts insurance companies to verify the waiver information we receive from students.
 If your information is incorrect or cannot be verified, you will be contacted by YMessage and may be enrolled on the Health Plan.

 Send a YMessage